KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 The creation of this peg requires a tokenized backing cryptocurrency.
 Any cryptocurrency that is based on the Bitcoin protocol can fulfill this role, including `BTC` and `KMD`.
 There can be more than one such supporting cryptocurrency on any stablecoin Smart Chain.

-The `amount` parameter is the number of coins to be added <!-- From what supply?
-From the global supply?
-From the premine?
-From miners?
-From the creator's personal account? gcharang: from the address of the person creating the Peg; in most cases, it will be the same person who launched the chain so it will be from the premined coins --> to the Pegs module.
-The coins will be used for transaction fees <!-- What transaction fees?
-Does the creator of the Peg have to pay for transactions that users on the chain make? gcharang: the transaction fees for txns done by the Pegs module itself; more accurately the transactions that are done by other users/miners on behalf of the Pegs module--> and markers <!-- What does "markers" mean here? gcharang: markers are dust amounts sent in certain transactions by the Pegs module to be used later like bookmarks, they help in easier search of past transactions  --> for Pegs transactions <!-- Whose Pegs transactions? gcharang: done by the Pegs module itself -->.
+The `amount` parameter is the number of coins to be added to the Pegs Module from the available balance in the wallet of the user who is creating the peg.
+Often, this is the same user who created the Smart Chain, and therefore this balance can be extracted from the Smart Chain's premined coins.
+The coins will be used for the transaction fees that the Pegs Module performs through automated behavior.
+The coins are also used for markers, which are transactions that send a very small amount of funds to a global address on the Pegs Module for record keeping purposes.

 The `N` parameter is the number of gateways to associate with the Pegs module.
 Each cryptocurrency asset that backs the Peg's stablecoin needs a unique gateway.